JosephLai241/URS/README.md

 The `subreddits`, `redditors`, or `comments` directories are created when you run each scraper.

 The `analytics` directory is created when you run any of the analytical tools.
 Within it, the `frequencies` or `wordclouds` directories are created when you run each tool.
+See the [Analytical Tools](#analytical-tools) section for more information.

 All of these directories are automatically created when you run URS and its respective scrapers.
 For example, if you only use the Subreddit scraper, only the `subreddits` directory is created.